smashism/awesome-macadmin-tools/readme.md

 > A high performance, cross-platform text editor.

+$80 to buy, free to evaluate.

 [![](images/sublimetext.png)](https://www.sublimetext.com/)

 ### Xcode

 > Apple's integrated development environment (IDE) containing a suite of software development tools developed by Apple for developing software used by Apple hardware.

 Free with an Apple ID.

 [![](images/xcode.png)](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)

 ### BBEdit

-> Clean and simple HTML & text editor, made by Bare Bones Software. $49.99 at their site, or in the Mac App Store.
+> Clean and simple HTML & text editor, made by Bare Bones Software.

+$49.99 at their site, or in the Mac App Store.

 [![](images/bbedit.png)](https://www.barebones.com/products/bbedit/)